Free a Tree

 Significant trees at this site are a victim of their own success.
 As they grow in a grassy woodland environment they have the space to produce long horizontal branches which woodland birds love to perch on.
 The trees spread much further and wider in a grassy woodland than they do in a more closed forest environment where the trees grow tall and close together, with no room or light for branches to spread out.
 This is problematic as the same birds may have visited the nearby olive trees and eaten the fruit, sitting along the full length of the extra wide branches they then deposit beautifully fertilised olive seeds all around the base of the tree.

 Over time the small olive seedlings become larger olive trees, which then compete with each other and the eucalyptus tree they are growing under for both water and nutrients.
-Soon the eucalypts become visibly stressed, losing leaf cover.
+Over time the eucalypts become visibly stressed, losing leaf cover.
 Ultimately the olive trees win the battle for survival as they have no local natural predators.

 Why is this a concern?

 If the number of stressed and dying trees was small and the number of olives manageable then we would not be so concerned, however we are noticing that a large number of significant trees in the area are affected and there is a very real concern that a particularly dry summer could tip a large number of trees over the edge all at once.
-This would lead to too many large trees dying, too much loss of habitat and could possibly lead to complete collapse of this grassy woodland ecosystem.
+This would lead to too many large trees dying, too much loss of habitat and could possibly lead to wholesale collapse of this grassy woodland ecosystem.

 Why are grassy woodland sites important?